RyanFcr/Notes4CS/README.md

 # Notes4CS
+## About Repository
-Here are some notes or labs for some open courses
+- To share some lessons and resources about some open courses
+- To record my self-learning path

+## Thanks
+Everything starts from https://csdiy.wiki/.
+Thanks!